freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 570.1

-Remember that the code and commits you added aren't on this branch.
+Remember that the code and commit you added aren't on this branch, so they disappeared again.
 View the branches on your repo so you can get the name of it to merge your feature into the main branch.

 #### HINTS